- Copywriting Services

 A year later, after working diligently, Erin had enough money saved to be able to buy her dream home.
 She wrote me the nicest thank-you note saying that I was responsible in large part for her being able to freelance full time and afford her home.

 That was very touching but I didn’t deserve nearly as much credit as she was giving me.
 Erin had worked tirelessly — days, nights, weekends, holidays — to create her freelance copywriting business.
 She had created her own opportunities and made the most of every one.
 She’d fully earned all the rewards that had come her way.

-This year, just two months ago, Erin and her husband welcomed their first child, a baby boy.
+This year, just two months ago, Erin and her husband welcomed their first child, a baby girl.
 She is currently on maternity leave — a luxury she can now afford — but still handling some of my referrals, working around her daughter’s nap times to stay active in her field.

 In the three years that she’s been full time freelancing, she’s written copy for literally hundreds of clients.
 She’s smart, savvy and hard working.
 And she’s now a senior-level copywriter with the work samples to prove it.

 She has also redone her website with a professional web designer and added numerous samples to her online portfolio.
 To this day, she has never said “no” to any referral of mine, always looking to grow her customer base.
 And to her credit, so many of those referrals have become repeat clients or ongoing accounts for her.

 I admire her, and I’ve learned a lot from her.
 She showed me the benefits of being a doer instead of a dreamer.

 So, compare this woman with the copywriter in the first story.
 Whom should you emulate?
 Mike or Erin?
 I hope the answer is obvious.